Today we are going to cover cold frame management and hoop house management during the winter months.

 December & January

+As winter settles in you will need to leave your lids on all-day.
+Cold frame management becomes simple in December and January.
 The temperatures here get really cold by December.
 When the lows at night start dropping below 25, I add a second layer of protection in the form of a heavy floating row cover.
 You can find these at most garden supply stores or online from many of the seed companies.
 Get the heaviest one you can find.
 These add an additional 6-8 degrees of protection.
 These are especially important in hoop houses where the total protection is a little less.
-Many people will build some little wire frames to give the row cover some support.
+Many people will build some little wireframes to give the row cover some support.
 Watering really won’t be necessary during these months.

 I always take a minute to remove snow after a storm.
 By now most of your crops will be gone.
 We are usually just finishing up the carrots and still picking spinach, mache and maybe chard.
 The frames will start to get warmer again and may need a little heat management.
 Now is really the time to start thinking about early spring crops.
 The last of the 10 hour days will be done early in the month and things will start growing again.
 You can get new seeds planted, or even set out seedlings late in the month.
 Now is the time to think about spring peas, if you have a hoop house you can plant your peas in early February and get a jump on everyone in the neighborhood.
 Don’t forget to add compost as you replant, the soil will need the help.